jangala-dev/product-docs/docs/onboarding-tech/4-hardware.md

 # Hardware

 Jangala started by creatively using existing connectivity solutions to build complex networks that meet urgent needs.
 As our projects grew, we shifted from depending mainly on off-the-shelf components to developing more customized solutions.
 Our approach has been practical, focusing on development only when it is absolutely necessary.

-Today, Jangala offers two distinct products designed to meet a wide variety of needs across the digital divide:
+Today, Jangala offers two distinct products designed to meet a wide variety of needs across the digital divide.

 ## Bigbox